programuotojasgf/go-scrapper/README.md

 # Shopify review scrapper

-go-scrapper is a scrapping for shopify reviews.
+go-scrapper is a scrapper for shopify reviews.
 The output is a database where all the 3 word phrase frequency from reviews is aggregated.
 A REST API to retrieve the data is a standalone project which can be found at [https://github.com/programuotojasgf/go-server](https://github.com/programuotojasgf/go-server)

 ## Installation